missinglinkai/missinglink-pycaffe-tutorial1/docs/missinglink-pycaffe-tutorial1.md

 ![Experiment progress in terminal](../images/tutorials-experiment-start.gif)

-As you can see, the code runs the experiment in 12 epochs.
+As you can see, the code runs the experiment.

 # Integrating the MissingLink SDK